 1) The National Office will send you OAS agreements that must be signed and returned.
 Return information is on the agreement.

-2) All coaches involved with the archery program must complete our OAS Coach Course.
+2) All coaches involved with the archery program must complete our OAS Instructor Course.
 Courses are offered in the fall and more details are available from your Conference Leadership.
-The course also includes an online part that must be completed before the class, and can be found on the Coach Training page.
+The course also includes an online part that must be completed before the class, and can be found on the Instructor Training page.

 3) Make your OAS Quiver Account.
 You can do this by visiting our Membership Portal (sign up button in the upper right corner).